dereuromark/cakephp-setup/docs/Install.md

 Note that you can also use `require-dev` if you dont' need it for production environments and only use the dev tools.

-If you want, however, to use certain shells like "User" in the productive enviroment, as well, please use `require` then.
+If you want, however, to use certain shells like "User" in the productive environment, as well, please use `require` then.
 Maintenance Mode and additional SetupComponent functionality would also not be available, otherwise.